ahead-projects/Katacoda/terraform-aws/step1.md

 A Terraform configuration is a series of code blocks that define your intended infrastructure.
-You'll run the `terraform` command against this file to create an Nginx webserver and view the default Nginx web page.

 ## View code